Renovation

 In Arbeit – Umbauansicht November 2022 © dunant-museum

 The extensive renovation was completed in autumn 2023.
 With careful and respectful interventions on and in the listed building, the 19th century building was brought into the present and the basis for an open, contemporary museum world was created.
+The realisation of the new core exhibition lasted until August 2024.

 Info